These terms apply to the desktop version of the software.

 Note: An individual who accepts these terms on behalf of another person (whether a company, a firm or another individual) will be personally liable to Sparkol if he or she does not have the authority to bind that other person to these terms as the subscriber.

 The software is made available by us, Sparkol Ltd, a company incorporated in England and Wales (number 06762963).
-Our registered office is 1 Temple Way, Bristol, BS2 0BY, UK.
+Our registered office is Unit 1.2 Temple Studios, Temple Gate, Bristol, England, BS1 6QA.